yufongg/yufongg.github.io/_posts/Writeups/Vulnhub/Linux/Digitalworld.local (JOY)/2022-02-11-Digitalworld.local (JOY).md

 4. View downloaded files
 	- `directory`
 		![](Pasted%20image%2020220211190947.png)
-		- This is patrick's home directory, while enumerating snmp earlier, we found out `TCP/36969 (TFTP)` is also sharing/hosting patrick's home directory
+		- This is patrick's home directory, while enumerating snmp earlier, we found out `TCP/36969 (TFTP)` is also hosting files in patrick's home directory
 		- Therefore, we can download all the files & view it.
 	- Compiled the remaining files
 		![](Pasted%20image%2020220211191126.png)